 Understanding the CGMA Designation Fraud Allegations

-One particularly distressing point that I would like to discuss about about the CGMA is that when it was first developed, the AICPA basically sold the certification for a fee.
+One particularly distressing point that I would like to discuss the CGMA is that when it was first developed, the AICPA basically sold the certification for a fee.
 Simply put, thousands of CPA members were able to buy this designation, without ever having to take or pass an examination.

 Besides being incredibly unethical, what this means is there are thousands of practicing CGMA’s who don’t possess the actual knowledge or skills.
 This is a real issue because there will be even more clients who will hire these individuals based on this supposed accreditation when in fact, the accountant never earned it.